jorritfolmer/TA-dmarc/README.md

 1. the IMAP server is too slow or the batch-size is too high to return successfullly within 30 seconds
 1. you're running on Splunk Cloud and haven't yet asked Support to enable outbound IMAPS connections over port 993/tcp

+### The add-on doesn't appear to do anything after authentication

+This happens when the IMAP mailbox contains a large number of messages and the interval is too short.
+For example: polling a mailbox with 250.000 messages every hour will likely result in the add-on spending its time waiting for the IMAP server to return all messages matching the "Report domain" subject.

+Google Mail allows you to "move" incoming messages to a new label, solving this particular issue:

+1. Sign in to GMail.
+Click the gear icon on the top right to view the Settings.
+Then, select "See All Settings" in the sidebar that appears.
+2. Go to the "Filters and Blocked Addresses" tab in the Settings and select "Create a New Filter."
+3. In the box that appears, you'll set up the criteria for the emails you want to label.
+You can enter one or more conditions in the fields such as From, Subject, Has the Words, or Size.
+Click "Create Filter".
+4. Next, you'll create the action to label the emails.
+Check the box for Apply the Label and choose the label in the drop-down box.
+If you want to create a label, pick "New Label", give the label a name, and optionally nest it within an existing label.
+This automatically creates a folder for the label at the same time.
+5. You can apply other actions if you like, such as Skip the inbox, Mark as Read or Star It.
+Click "Create Filter"
+6. Once the filter is created, all future emails that match the criteria will receive the label.
+You can see these are not in your inbox but in the label's folder.
+Re-configure the Splunk data ingestion to the specific Folder/Label.
+7. Display the sidebar on the left and expand Mail if necessary.
+Then, select the label's folder and you'll see all emails have moved to this spot as well, giving you quick and easy access to them.
+8. If you need to edit a filter you create, return to Settings > Filters and Blocked Addresses, click "Edit" next to the filter, and make your changes.

 ## Internal notes

 ```